 - Communicate, explain, persuade, explore and otherwise get all the things done in asynchronous formats.
 Yes, we like talking to each other in real-time, but as a remote team, much of our collaboration is asynchronous and written.

 - Oh, also, not to the exclusion of anything else, but you’re intensely curious about how people learn, what motivates them, how they change and develop habits, and how behavior inside a product might change behavior outside it.

 - Be comfortable speaking the language of software development and product design.
 If you’re also comfortable diving into HTML and CSS (or even one of the programming languages in our development stack!), that’s a plus, but it’s not a requirement.
-Conversant across all disciplines is key.
+Being conversant across all disciplines is key.

-- Manage key partner relationships, from day-to-day communication to contract negotiation and management.
+- Manage key partner relationships, from day-to-day communication to contract negotiation.

-- That’s twelve-and-a-half bullets, but let’s still say that your success as a product manager comes down to this: Your ability to approach product development as holistic, simultaneous, problem-solving of both user and business goals.
+That’s twelve bullets, but let’s still say that your success as a product manager comes down to this: Your ability to approach product development as holistic, simultaneous, problem-solving of both user and business goals.

 How to Apply

-Attach a pdf of your cover letter.
-In your cover letter:
+- Attach a PDF of your cover letter.

-- Introduce yourself and explain why this position is of interest to you, and why you would be a great fit.
-Please limit this section of the cover letter to 1.5 pages.
+- In your cover letter, introduce yourself and explain why this position is of interest to you, and why you would be a great fit.
+Please limit this section of the cover letter to 1.5 pages at most.

 - On a separate page of your cover letter, answer the following questions (with each response being about a paragraph in length):